South China Sea: Hydrography

-States and territories with borders on the sea (clockwise from north) include: the People's Republic of China, the Republic of China (Taiwan), the Philippines, Malaysia, Brunei, Indonesia and Vietnam.
-Major rivers that flow into South China Sea include the Pearl, Min, Jiulong, Red, Mekong, Menam, Rajang, Baram, Kapuas, Batang Hari, Musi, Kampar, Indragiri, Pahang, Agno, Pampanga and Pasig Rivers.
+States and territories with borders on the sea (clockwise from north) include: the People's Republic of China, the Republic of China (Taiwan), the Philippines, Malaysia, Brunei, Indonesia, and Vietnam.
+Major rivers that flow into the South China Sea include the Pearl, Min, Jiulong, Red, Mekong, Menam, Rajang, Baram, Kapuas, Batang Hari, Musi, Kampar, Indragiri, Pahang, Agno, Pampanga, and Pasig Rivers.

-The IHO in its Limits of Oceans and Seas, 3rd edition (1953), defines the limits of South China Sea as follows:
+The IHO in its Limits of Oceans and Seas, 3rd edition (1953), defines the limits of the South China Sea as follows:

 On the South.
 The Eastern and Southern limits of Singapore and Malacca Straits [A line joining Tanjong Datok, the Southeast point of Johore through Horsburgh Reef to Pulo Koko, the Northeastern extreme of Bintan Island.
 The Northeastern coast of Sumatra] as far West as Tanjong Kedabu down the East coast of Sumatra to Lucipara Point thence to Tanjong Nanka, the Southwest extremity of Banka Island (where it transitions as Java Sea), through this island to Tanjong Berikat the Eastern point, on to Tanjong Djemang in Billiton, along the North coast of this island to Tanjong Boeroeng Mandi and thence a line to Tanjong Sambar the Southwest extreme of Borneo.

 On the East.
 From Tanjong Sambar through the West coast of Borneo to Tanjong Sampanmangio, the North point, thence a line to West points of Balabac and Secam Reefs, on to the West point of Bancalan Island and to Cape Buliluyan, the Southwest point of Palawan, through this island to Cabuli Point, the Northern point thereof, thence to the Northwest point of Busuanga and to Cape Calavite in the island of Mindoro, to the Northwest point of Lubang Island and to Point Fuego (14°08'N) in Luzon Island, through this island to Cape Engano, the Northeast point of Luzon, along a line joining this cape with the East point of Balintang Island (20°N) and to the East point of Y'Ami Island (21°05'N) thence to Garan Bi, the Southern point of Taiwan (Formosa), through this island to Santyo (25°N) its North Eastern Point.

 On the North.
-From Fuki Kaku the North point of Formosa to Kiushan Tao (Turnabout Island) on to the South point of Haitan Tao (25°25'N) and thence Westward on the parallel of 25°24' North to the coast of Fukien.
+From Fuki Kaku, the northern point of Formosa, to Kiushan Tao (Turnabout Island), on to the southern point of Haitan Tao (25°25'N) and thence westward on the parallel of 25°24' North to the coast of Fukien.

 On the West.
-The Mainland, the Southern limit of the Gulf of Thailand and the East coast of the Malay Peninsula.
+The Mainland, the Southern limit of the Gulf of Thailand, and the East coast of the Malay Peninsula.

 However, in a revised draft edition of Limits of Oceans and Seas, 4th edition (1986), the International Hydrographic Organization recognized the Natuna Sea.
-Thus the southern limit of South China Sea would be revised from the Bangka Belitung Islands to the Natuna Islands.
+Thus, the southern limit of the South China Sea would be revised from the Bangka Belitung Islands to the Natuna Islands.

-The South China Sea has an average depth of 1212 m and the deepest recorded point is either 5559 m or 5567 m.
+The South China Sea has an average depth of 1212 m, and the deepest recorded point is either 5559 m or 5567 m.